niaraki/lvgl8.0_simulator_win_vscode/readme.md

 ![Running Simulator](running_simulator.png?raw=true "Running Simulator")

 The [LVGL](https://github.com/lvgl/lvgl) is written mainly for microcontrollers and embedded systems however you can run the library **on your PC** as well without any embedded hardware.
-In this repository, the simulator for LVGL8.0 has been prepared for **windows** and **VSCode** based on the [original](https://github.com/lvgl/lv_port_pc_VSCode) repository which was prepared for linux.
+In this repository, the simulator for LVGL8.0 has been prepared for **windows** and **VSCode** based on the [original](https://github.com/lvgl/lv_port_pc_VSCode) repository which was ready for Linux.

 ## Requirements

 This project is configured for windows and VSCode.
-You need to install the following tools to compile and debug this project:
+You need to install the following tools to compile and debug it:

 - **VSCode :** Install the [VSCode](https://code.visualstudio.com/download) as code editor